Putin says no one can win a nuclear war | Politics

 Putin says no one can win a nuclear war

-International concern about the risk of a nuclear confrontation has heightened since Russia invaded Ukraine on Feb.
-24. In a speech at the time, Putin pointedly referred to Russia's nuclear arsenal and warned outside powers against any attempt to interfere.
-"Whoever tries to hinder us... should know that Russia's response will be immediate.
-And it will lead you to such consequences that you have never encountered in your history," he said.
+They contrasted with earlier statements by Putin and other Russian politicians that have been interpreted in the West as implicit nuclear threats.
+In a speech on Feb.
+24, as he launched the Russian invasion of Ukraine, Putin pointedly referred to Russia's nuclear arsenal and warned outside powers that any attempt to interfere would "lead you to such consequences that you have never encountered in your history".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)